 Derivatives not designated as hedges are not speculative and are used to manage the Company's exposure to interest rate movements and other identified risks.
-Changes in the fair value of derivatives not designated in hedging relationships are recorded directly in earnings and were equal to net losses of approximately \$75 thousand and \$317 thousand for the year ended December 31, 2013 and the one-month transition period ended December 31, 2012.
+Changes in the fair value of derivatives not designated in hedging relationships are recorded directly in earnings and were equal to net losses of approximately \$75 thousand and \$317 thousand for the year ended December 31, 2012.
 The Company did not have any derivatives during the year ended November 30, 2012 or 2011.